 - submit endorsements from two Academy/AAOE members in good standing

-- provide business expertise in one or more of the seven key competencies that the Academy/AAOE deems relevant in today's health care environment.
+- provide business expertise in key competencies that the Academy/AAOE deems relevant in today's health care environment.

 Engaging a Consultant

 Before engaging consultant services for your practice, conduct telephone interviews to ascertain qualifications and experience for the type of service you require.
 Develop a series of questions for each consultant, such as:

 - Are you familiar with my region's Medicare insurance environment?

 - Will you provide me with references?

 - Does your company have the time and resources to accomplish my project in the allotted time?